Rockypocky77/ChancifySATPrep/sat3.md

 C) colonial history is irrelevant
 D) no one visits

-The final paragraph suggests preservation always involves
+The final paragraph suggests preservation generally involves

 A) exact replication
 B) interpretation and choices about what aspects of the past matter